RRZE-HPC/PMACS/README.md

 The remaining agenda will be published as soon as the number of papers is finalized.

+**Information from the Euro-Par workshop committee**:
+* A small fee will be required from all accepted papers (amount currently unknown)
+* The workshop talks can be either "Slides and pre-recorded video presentations" or "Streaming presentations".
+We will contact the authors which option they prefer.

 ## Chairs
 ### Thomas Gruber